 Suppose we have a finite, irreducible, and aperiodicity Markov chain whose stationary distribution we wish to compute.
-By Theorem 4.1, we know that there exists a unique stationary distribution of the Markov chain.
+By Theorem 4.2.1, we know that there exists a unique stationary distribution of the Markov chain.
 To compute the stationary distribution, we need to solve a system of linear equations.
 However, in many applications, it may not be an easy task.
 However, many important Markov chains satisfy the following properties which are called detailed balanced equations.

-$$\pi_i p{i,j} = \pi_j p{j,i}$$ , for any two states i, j
+$$\pi_i p{i,i} = \pi_i p{i,i}$$ , for any two states i, j